tmrafinha/g1/README.md

-Projeto 'clone' do G1 usando Tailwind CSS com notícias geradas a partir de uma API do Contentful.
+Projeto 'clone' do G1 usando Tailwind CSS com notícias vindo a partir de uma API do Contentful.
-Adicionarei o Storybook em breve.